kitbagjs/router/docs/core-concepts/params.md

 | `JSON`   |         | Any value that can be parsed with the `JSON.parse` method                                     |

 ## Custom Param Types
-You can define your own param types using the `createParam` utility.
+Define your own param types using the `createParam` utility.

 This serves three purposes:
 1. Define the type for the param in Typescript when accessing the param.
 2. Define how the param should be serialized and deserialized.
 3. Determine if a value is valid.